Purpose Driven

 Public Relations

-Saga PR is on a mission to change the profit-focused finance narrative toward one that respects ecological limits and social foundations
+Saga PR is on a mission to change the profit-focused narrative toward one that respects ecological limits and social foundations

 Saga PR is an impact communications agency helping its clients convey their commitments to sustainability clearly, transparently, and honestly.

 We work in cooperation with dozens of communication professionals and PR agencies in Finland and around the world, so when needed, we can also assist in building international visibility.
-Our partner network also consists of sustainability expert organisations that can help evaluate your business’s current sustainability position and what measures to take to integrate sustainability into the core of its operations.

 Source & image credit: The Economics of Biodiversity: The Dasgupta Review